 Located in Paris’s Latin Quarter, the Pantheon is a mausoleum that was originally erected as a church, and houses the remains of notable French citizens, including Voltaire, Rousseau, and Marie Curie.
 The facade design is based on the Pantheon in Rome and is a great example of neoclassical architecture.

-One of our favorite neighborhoods to find cute wine bars and shops.
+Saint-Germain is one of our favorite neighborhoods to find cute wine bars and shops.
 The quarter is also home to various famous cafes and a large number of bookshops and is known to be a classic Parisian neighborhood.

 Rent a Vespa